 You can still buy individual 30 for 30 episodes on Amazon Prime and elsewhere.
 An individual episode on Amazon Prime costs $3.
 A full season is $40.

-If you’re already subscribing to Hulu or Disney+, then adding ESPN+ through the Disney+ bundle saves you almost $6 per month.
+If you’re already subscribing to Hulu or Disney+, then adding ESPN+ through a Disney bundle saves you some cash.

 Can I watch 30 for 30 on Netflix, Disney+ or Hulu?

 You won’t find any episodes of 30 for 30 on Netflix.
 There was a time when 30 for 30 resided on Netflix, but that ended soon after the debut of ESPN+.
 There are now a few episodes of 30 for 30 on Disney+.
 But there are no episodes currently on Hulu.

 How the series started